Skip to content

 • Customer priorities (speed, price, quality)

 When you’re just getting started, you might think it’s good business practice to accept any job, anywhere.
-But that’s how you end up with difficult customers who cause problems and cut into your profits.
+But that’s how you end up having to deal with difficult customers who cause problems and cut into your profits.

 The biggest way that we get good business is client relations, keeping a good relationship with our customers and they take care of us.